 Daniel Szabo is a Los Angeles-based, award-winning pianist-composer-educator, specializing in jazz, classical, and film music.
 He regularly performs at major venues both in the US and Europe; his trio played in the “Mellon Jazz Up” series hosted by Danilo Perez at the Kimmel Center in Philadelphia, and he has toured worldwide including the Jazz Gallery in NYC, Blue Note Milan, Blue Whale & Catalina Jazz Club in Los Angeles, The Lighthouse in Hermosa Beach, Yoshi’s in San Francisco, 606 Club in London, Duc des Lombards in Paris, A-Trane in Berlin, and the list goes on..

-Szabo currently resides in Los Angeles and is an active member of the West-Coast jazz community as well as being an active composer, arranger and producer.
-He has also been a professor at the prestigious Herb Alpert School of Music of UCLA.
+Szabo currently shares his time between the US & Europe, and is an active member of the international jazz community as well as being an active composer, arranger and producer.
+He has also been a professor at the prestigious Herb Alpert School of Music of UCLA and has a Doctorate degree from USC and a Masters from the New England Conservatory.
+Szabo was mentored by Danilo Perez, Bob Brookmeyer, Jerry Bergonzi, Peter Erskine & Vince Mendoza.

 Szabo has a unique voice and always seeks for boundary-crossing compositional and improvisational approaches.